mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 duration of our functional runs.
 While system fluctuations might thus be particularly pronounced in our data, the subject-induced fluctuations will be moderate, because all volunteers were young, healthy individuals instructed to lie still throughout the session.
+This is reflected in the small mean framewise displacement (FD) encountered in all subjects (mean FD and standard deviation over subjects $$0.09 \pm 0.04\ \text{mm}$$, see SM 6 for motion and FD traces).
 For a comprehensive assessment, instructed limb motion and deep breathing, a range of BMIs and body shapes would have to be included in the design of the study, similar to evaluations of field effects on structural T2\* imaging (Duerst et al., 2016).
 Finally, in terms of the chosen imaging FOV covering the visual cortex, dynamic field effects will be at an intermediate level, with maximum fluctuations expected in inferior regions closer to the chest (brainstem, cerebellum) and minimum effects near the top of the head (e.g., motor cortex).

-If dynamic field effects constitute a significant artifact and noise source for spiral fMRI time series, in lieu of field monitoring, alternative correction methods comprise dynamic off-resonance updates or higher-order field navigators (Pfeuffer et al., 2002; Splitthoff and Zaitsev, 2009), as well as gradient response models that incorporate time-courses of gradient coil temperature (Dietrich et al., 2016b; Stich et al., 2019) or current measurements (Nussbaum et al., 2019; Rahmer et al., 2021).
+If dynamic field effects constitute a significant artifact and noise source for spiral fMRI time series, in lieu of field monitoring, alternative correction methods comprise dynamic off-resonance updates or higher-order field navigators (Pfeuffer et al., 2002; Splitthoff and Zaitsev, 2009), as well as gradient response models that incorporate time-courses of gradient coil temperature (Dietrich et al., 2016b; Stich et al., 2020) or current measurements (Nussbaum et al., 2019; Rahmer et al., 2021).

 ### Static B0 Inhomogeneity

-To characterize static B0 inhomogeneity, we acquired a Cartesian Multi-echo gradient echo scan with rather high resolution (1 mm).
+To characterize static B0 inhomogeneity, we acquired a Cartesian multi-echo gradient echo scan with rather high resolution (1 mm).
 Including this information in the signal model has previously been crucial to maintain spatial specificity in spiral imaging at 7T (Engel et al., 2018, Fig. 6; Kasper et al.,